/blog/bluetooth_low_energy_esp32

 • MITM: Man-In-The-Middle.
 Attack where a third party sits between two devices.

 • MTU: Maximum Transmission Unit.
-In ATT/GATT, it indicates the maximum size of a GATT procedure.
+In ATT, it is the maximum packet size on the negotiated bearer.

 • NimBLE: lightweight BLE stack available in ESP-IDF.